 - In the 1500s, the French were the first to add the Queen to the deck of cards.

 - In the 17th century, the French mathematician Blaise Pascal invented the roulette wheel, which later led to the introduction of the popular game of roulette.

 - The game 21, “vingt-et-un,” may have originated in French casinos around 1700 A.D. and migrated to the United States around the 1800s.

 - Blackjack might have originated from a French card game called “chemin de fer,” which translates to “railroad.”

 - In 1997, the gambling age was lowered from 21 to 18.

 - In 1988, slot machines became legal after previously being banned.

-However, because French law doesn’t allow unlicensed online bookmakers and poker rooms or any kind of online casino, many players in France have been left feeling frustrated- unable to access their online gambling and poker accounts.
-Furthermore, the punitive tax regime adopted by the government has proved to be very detrimental to poker operators.
-Players must pay 2% on all cash game pots, with sports betting attracting a 7.5% tax on each bet placed and horse racing bets attracting an 8% levy.
-Also, 33% of corporate income tax is also payable.
+Because French law doesn’t allow unlicensed online bookmakers and poker rooms or any kind of online casino games except for poker, many players in France have been left feeling frustrated- unable to access their online gambling and poker accounts.

 Some players have managed to find ways to bypass the legislation:

 - Using a foreign postal address